infinitesolargalaxy/Family-Tree-Wiki/README.md

 # Family-Tree-Wiki #
 Intended to be helpful for writing a prequel, current story, and after story.
 Yes this is a wiki for tracking fictional character genealogies.

+## Note: ##
+I'm developing this as a personal project to test my skills and have something to put on my portfolio.

 ## Stack: ##
 Laravel/Php for the backend with a MySQL database.
 Vue/js for the front-end.